 It’s a need-based grant, and you’ll be considered a first-generation student if neither of your parents earned a bachelor’s degree or higher.
 You must enroll in one of the participating schools and demonstrate financial need by completing the FAFSA.

 Each school might have additional requirements, so you should contact the financial aid office to find out the institution’s criteria.

-The Florida Resident Access Grant provides tuition assistance to students attending one of 32 participating private and nonprofit universities.
+The Effective Access to Student Education Program, formerly the Florida Resident Access Grant, provides tuition assistance to students attending one of 34 participating private and nonprofit universities.
 Those schools will have their own application procedures, deadlines, award amounts, and eligibility requirements.

 To apply, contact the participating school’s financial aid office.